hbourget/hbourget/README.md

-- 📫 How to reach me:[Linkedin](https://www.linkedin.com/in/hugo-bourget/)
+- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/hugo-bourget/)

 ---